 Leaf base- The part of the leaf attached to the stem or branch is known as the leaf base.
 In some plants, like peas and other legumes, the leaf base is swollen.

 Petiole - It is the part of the leaf that connects the lamina with the stem.
-When petIole is absent, the leaf is to be sessile.
+When the petiole is absent, the leaf is sessile.
 This part is usually cylindrical with a groove on its upper surface.

 The arrangement or disposition of veins in the leaf lamina is called venation.
 The two basic types of venation patterns are reticulate and parallel.